Armenia Freight And Logistics Market Size and Share

 By Warehousing and Storage Temperature Control: Non-Controlled Dominates Operations

-Non-Temperature Controlled facilities represented 81.87% of the warehousing and storage segment during 2024 in Armenia freight and logistics market.
+Non-Temperature Controlled facilities represented 81.87% of the warehousing and storage segment during 2024 in the Armenia freight and logistics market.
 Unit economics are attractive, operating cost per m² averages USD 3.20 monthly, half the chilled-storage equivalent.

 By Freight Transport Mode: Road Infrastructure Drives Modal Choice